The Informed Investor

 Again, ask for it in writing.
 Be sure it says “fee-only” and not “fee-based,” as “fee-based” means you’ll sometimes be charged fees, but can still be charged commissions, as well.

-When you pay a financial advisor on a fee-only basis, you’re paying for one thing: advice, more like how you pay your accountant or lawyer.
+When you pay a financial advisor on a fee-only basis, you’re paying for one thing: investment advice, similar to how you pay your accountant or lawyer.
 This is very different from a financial advisor receiving commission for selling you products.

-Also, it’s common for financial advisors to charge you an asset-based fee.
+Fee-only advisors charge you an asset-based fee.
 This is usually some percentage of the assets under management.
-In this situation, the advisor is motivated to help you grow your assets, as that is the only way to increase their fees.
+In this situation, the advisor is motivated to help you grow your assets.
+When you do better they do better.

 GET STARTED WITH FINANCIAL ADVISORS AT ICC